 We’ll also take special care of your little one.
 Memorial Healthcare System and Joe DiMaggio Children’s Hospital maternity staff, doctors and neonatologists are ready 24/7 to care for babies.
-In addition, at Memorial Regional Hospital, very sick or very premature babies can receive advanced care at the Level III Wasie NICU at Joe DiMaggio Children’s Hospital.
+In addition, at Memorial Regional Hospital, very sick or very premature babies can receive advanced care at the Level IV Wasie NICU at Joe DiMaggio Children’s Hospital.

 Find out more about the care you and your baby will receive after birth.